MS Azure or Azure Government

-To deploy and configure the App Layering appliance, you will need the credentials for an account that has administrative access to your Azure subscription.
-For more information, refer to the Microsoft Azure Sign in page.
+To deploy the appliance, you need the administrator credentials for your Azure subscription.
+For more information, see the Microsoft Azure Sign in page.

 Azure Resource Manager